damar-wicaksono/uqtestfuns/docs/prob-input/univariate-distributions/gumbel.md

 # Gumbel (max.)
 Distribution

 The Gumbel (max.) distribution is a two-parameter continuous probability distribution.
-The table below summarizes some important aspects of the distribution:
+The table below summarizes some important aspects of the distribution.

 |                     |                                                                                                                          |
 |---------------------|--------------------------------------------------------------------------------------------------------------------------|